jreaglesaaa/BlooketUI/README.md

 ### This project is still in developement therefore all the hacks arent added yet, be patient.

 ## Supported Gamemodes:
-- Tower defense
+- Tower Defense
-- Gold quest
+- Gold Quest
 - Racing
+- Fishing Frenzy
 - Global

 ## How to use the Blooket UI